 3. 45-Degree Hyperextension

-Finally, 45-degree hyperextension can help increase blood flow to the spinal cord and brain, which may help boost cognitive function and lessen the risk of stroke.
+Finally, 45-degree hyperextension can increase blood flow to the spinal cord and brain, which helps boost cognitive function and lessen the risk of stroke.

 There are 2 techniques to perform this.
 The first technique works the hamstrings, glutes, and erector muscles, which maintain neutral feet and a neutral spine.

 However, if you want to favor the glutes and experience engagement, you can execute the exercise with wide feet and a rounded spine, which separates the erector muscles.
-Although it may appear counterintuitive and risky, this motion is safe to perform.
+Although it may appear counterintuitive and risky, this motion is safe.

-- Place your body on the hyperextension machine with your thighs positioned so that the pads are just below your hips and that you have free hinging movement.
+• Place your body on the hyperextension machine with your thighs positioned so the pads are just below your hips, and you have free hinging movement.

-- Pull yourself up, squeezing your glutes until your body is straight while maintaining a straight back and pausing briefly.
-Repeat.
+• Pull yourself up, squeezing your glutes until your body is straight while maintaining a straight back and pausing briefly.

 4. Barbell Hip Thrust